-Dr. Benjamin Lefebvre is an Assistant Professor of English at Ryerson University.
+Dr. Benjamin Lefebvre teaches in the graduate certificate program in publishing at Ryerson University.
 He is the author of twenty articles and chapters on twentieth-century and contemporary Canadian literature, print and screen texts for young people, gender and sexuality, adaptation, and the archive, as well as editor of seven books, most recently the critical anthology The L.M.
 Montgomery Reader, Volume 1: A Life in Print, Volume 2: A Critical Heritage, and Volume 3: A Legacy in Review (University of Toronto Press, 2013–15), which won the 2016 PROSE Award for Literature by the Association of American Publishers.

 At the MLC, he and Irene Gammel organized a 2008 ACCUTE panel on “Anne of Green Gables: New Directions at 100,” edited the collection of essays Anne’s World: A New Century of Anne of Green Gables (University of Toronto Press, 2010), and contributed a chapter to Editing as Cultural Practice in Canada (Wilfrid Laurier University Press, 2016).